sunnysinghdev/MongoDb/README.md

 ```
 mongo
 ```
-4. Basic operations in mondodb.
+4. Basic operations in mondodb. _use four spaces to indent_
     1. To Create or Use database type
        ```
        use contacts;